alejandro-ao/ask-multiple-pdfs/readme.md

    ```

 3. Obtain an API key from Adobe's Extract PDF, and at least one API Key from OpenAI, Replicate or HuggingFace.
-4. Add the API Key to the `.env` file in the project directory.
-5. The  `.env` file should resemble something like the this:
+4. Add API Keys to the `.env` file in the project directory.
+The  `.env` file should resemble something like the this:
    ```
    OPENAI_API_KEY=''
    HUGGINGFACEHUB_API_TOKEN= ''